 Pulmonary Function Tells Doctors How Well Your Lungs Work

 Your doctor or employer may suggest pulmonary function tests for you if you are having problems with your lungs or with breathing.
 These tests can also be conducted as part of a physical.
 Sometimes, doctors run these tests more than once over time to see how well a prescribed treatment is working.
+A pulmonary function test can measure several factors, such as lung capacity and how quickly you breathe (spirometry), how well your lungs exchange gases (gas diffusion), and how much air you can hold in your lungs (lung plethysmography).
+The nature of the test and any further testing will be determined by the doctor or medical professional performing the tests.

 The most commonly used pulmonary function test is called spirometry.
 Patients are seated in front of a high-tech machine and then fitted with a mouthpiece.
 They are asked to breathe into the mouthpiece for several minutes.
 Two sets of results are usually achieved through spirometry.
 The forced vital capacity, or FVC, shows the maximum amount of air you are capable of exhaling after a deep breath.
 The forced expiratory volume, or FEV-1, tells the doctor how much air you are able to exhale in one second.